marma/tiniestarchive/README.md

 ** This is currently experimental software not intended for production use  **

 The Tiniest Archive is an attempt at building a minimal digital archive that still support some OAIS fundamentals through the use of package instances and package resources.
 It does, on purpose, not deal with metadata or any understanding of the content within these instances/resources.
-The aim is to provide a clear separation between package descriptions / file integrity and information conserning
+The aim is to provide a clear separation between package descriptions / file integrity and information concerning

 ## Design considerations

+Three modes of operation:

+- Preservation mode - In this mode no instance files will ever get updated, overwritten or deleted, but rather replaced only using new instances that will logically replace or delete files.

+- WORM mode - a sub-mode of Preservation mode where all files, even the package resource description and administrative files, can only be written once and never updated, deleted or renamed.
+This puts extra pressure on the disk and comput and so lowers performance.
+This is a problem that should be solved using caching (see `CachedArchive`).

+- Dynamic mode - in "Dynamic mode" files can be changed, deleted and updated.

+Optimally these two modes can be combined using `MultiArchive` with one archive in preservation mode and one (or more) in dynamic mode.

 ### Simplicity